paezha/University-AI-Panel/README.md

 A possible reason why many organizations have decided to spend substantial resources considering the adoption of AIs is that, unlike most other tools, they are seen as *everything tools*.
-Indeed, the release of GenAIs to the masses was accompanied by innumerable lofty promises, albeit most of them made by entities that had a stake in the adoption of the technology.
+While hammers are understood to have a limited range of uses having to do with concentrating force, and word processors are mostly used to record words, the release of GenAIs to the masses was accompanied by innumerable lofty promises[^8].

-The public was promised that GenAI would “accelerate sustainability” (Nakagawa 2023); that LLMs would transform sectors as diverse as health care, finance, human resources, insurance, “and beyond” by “automating customer self-service, accelerating response times on an increasing number of tasks as well as providing greater accuracy, enhanced routing and intelligent context gathering” (IBM 2023); according to Allerin[^7], AI-powered self-driving cars would reduce accidents, car ownership, pollution and noise, and would automate logistics and make parking tickets obsolete (Joshi 2022; Garsten 2024).
+The public was promised that GenAI would “accelerate sustainability” (Nakagawa 2023); that LLMs would transform sectors as diverse as health care, finance, human resources, insurance, “and beyond” by “automating customer self-service, accelerating response times on an increasing number of tasks as well as providing greater accuracy, enhanced routing and intelligent context gathering” (IBM 2023); according to Allerin[^9], AI-powered self-driving cars would reduce accidents, car ownership, pollution and noise, and would automate logistics and make parking tickets obsolete (Joshi 2022; Garsten 2024).
 In mental health care,